cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 ### Selecting and summarizing data

+Learning how to code isn’t just about learning commands and syntax - it’s also about learning how to break down your analysis into steps that the computer can handle.
 Recall - here, we are going to say surface chlorophyll fluorescence is the average value over the top 2 m.
 What that means is for every cruise and station, we need to calculate the average chlorophyll fluorescence in the top 2 m.

 ## Challenge B